bureau14/qdb-api-jni/README.md

 ### Compiling

 To compile the JNI API, you will need the C API.
-It can either be installed on the machine (e.g. on unix in /usr/lib or /usr/local/lib) or you can unpack the C API archive in `qdb/`.
+It can either be installed on the machine by installing the C API archive in `qdb/`.

 You will need [CMake](http://www.cmake.org/), [SWIG](http://www.swig.org/) and the Java SDK installed.